11. November 2024

 The word went so stratospheric as to reach my old millennial brain in the summer of 2024, when Kamala Harris was officially declared “brat” as part of her doomed but “joyful” bid for the presidency.

-Well, it seems not even the most potent Gen Z slang can replace a coherent political platform, the ability to speak extemporaneously on any subject for more than 10 seconds, and come across as halfway competent.
+Well, it seems not even the most potent Gen Z slang can replace a coherent political platform, the ability to speak extemporaneously on any subject for more than 10 seconds, and the capacity to come across as halfway competent.

 If any members of Gen Z are reading this right now, they might be thinking something along the lines of: “Oh my God, a millennial trying too hard to be young and hip.
 I bet she wears those ankle socks too.
 Just so cringe“.